 Creamy Base Options

-- Sour Cream: Provides a tangy flavor and creamy texture, but can be high in fat.
+- Sour Cream: Gives you a tangy bite and creamy texture but can be high in fat.

-- Mayonnaise: Delivers a rich, smooth consistency but can be calorie-dense.
+- Mayonnaise: Super smooth and rich but be careful, it's pretty calorie-dense.

 Seasonings and Additives